PentagonToy/CSC-HPC-Guide/ssh-connection/ssh-certificate.md

 ---

-## 3. Add the CSC SSH Certificate Command
+## 3. Add the CSC SSH Certificate Management Command

 Append the following function to `~/.zshrc`: